Little Fatty / Accomplice dining room and bar

 • Recommended

-Non-alcoholic cocktails available.
-The retro Italian charm might be slightly contrived, but the atmosphere of la dolce vita is wholly genuine at Capri Club, a picturesque new bar in Eagle Rock.
+The retro Italian charm might be slightly contrived, but the atmosphere of la dolce vita is wholly genuine at Capri Club, an ultra-trendy, picturesque bar in Eagle Rock.
 Unlike most L.A. watering holes, the bar sits at the nexus of casual, stylish and cool.
 Already packed nightly with well-dressed patrons sipping away on aperol spritzes, frozen drinks and all the manner of wine and cocktails, the indoor-outdoor watering hole is currently one of the most fun places to go out in Los Angeles—if your idea of fun happens to be spending a laid-back afternoon or evening with a date or a few friends sipping on drinks, snacking on tasty, reasonably priced Italian bar bites and enjoying life to the fullest.
 Their rotating frozen negroni is also the best adults-only slushie in town.
 Outdoor seating available.

 Advertising